Fulminis-ictus/SciDocx2Web/README.md

 - Detection of slashes and insertion of wbr tags in links and in footnotes to prevent them from going beyond page boundaries.
 - Insertion of cite attributes into block quotes that contain the footnote content of said block quote.
 - Insertion of table captions into the table elements.
+- Footnotes, footnote tooltips and links between footnotes and the footnote list at the bottom of the page receive aria and role attributes for increased accessibility.
 - Predefined CSS that can be used as a basis.

 This project was created as part of the publication plans of the [Forschungsgemeinschaft VideospielMusikWissenschaft](https://videospielmusikwissenschaft.de) (FVMW, Research Group for Video Game Music Studies).
 We decided that having footnote tooltips and some form of citability aid would benefit our publications.
 You can find similar features [here](https://www.mtosmt.org/issues/mto.19.25.3/mto.19.25.3.medina.gray.html) or [here](https://zfdg.de/wp_2021_001).
 Incorporating said features manually for every article would be very time-consuming, and as such this tool was created.
 I added additional features, as well as a GUI with options to make it usable for people outside our research group.